Hoverbear/old-raft-rs/README.md

 cargo build
 ```

-> Note this is a library, so building won't necessarily produce anything useful for you.
+> Note this is a library, so building won't necessarily produce anything useful for you unless you're developing.

 ## Documentation ##